Verifying the output of quantum optimizers with ground-state energy lower bounds: Implementation of the chordal branch-and-bound method

 The numerical effort for one step in the CBB method is mostly determined by the largest block in the moment matrix.
 Therefore, we choose to take a hybrid approach, introducing an intermediate level with $\nu = 2$ for all the blocks $\Gamma_l^{(\nu)}$ involving less than $n_t$ variables, while keeping all the bigger blocks at level $1$.
-This devises a test that corresponds at least to the case of level $1$ plus the addition of all triangle inequalities between variables in the smaller blocks.
 Taking such a hybrid level yields a significant improvement in the initial lower-upper bound gap already for smaller values of $n_t$.
+In fact, we have checked numerically that this devises a test that corresponds at least to the case of level $1$ plus the addition of all triangle inequalities between variables in the smaller blocks.

 Moreover, we also allow for additional triangle constraints between two-body correlations belonging to bigger blocks.
 In particular, we add them in an iterative way, as shown in Ref.~\cite{rendl2008solving}, until the improvement on the lower bound is smaller than some numerical precision.
 In most cases we tested, there was actually no need to introduce these additional constraints.